Deadline for Proposals –

 NOTE:

-Languages for paper presentations are English or Malay.
+Languages for paper presentations are in English or Malay.

 The symposium presentation is a self-organised seminar of three (or more) papers on a common topic which are presented within the same session and are in line with the conference’s main theme, as well as one or more of the sub-themes.